-Any voice commanded system should be used only in safe driving conditions following local laws.
-All attention should be kept on the roadway ahead.
+Any voice commanded system should be used only in safe driving conditions following all applicable laws.
+Your attention should be focused on safely operating the vehicle.
 Failure to do so may result in a collision causing serious injury or death.

-When you press the Voice Command ( FVR button, you will hear a beep.
+When you press the Voice Command who button, you will hear a beep.
 The beep is your signal to give a command.

-NOTE: If you do not say a command within a few seconds, the system will present you with a list of options.
+seconds, the system will present you with a list of options.

-If you ever wish to interrupt the system while it lists options, press the Voice Command ((¿vr button, listen for the beep, and say your command.
+If you ever wish to interrupt the system while it lists options, press the Voice Command button, listen for the beep, and say your command.

-Pressing the Voice Command ( \VR\ button while the system is speaking is known as "barging in."
+Pressing the Voice Command www button while the system is speaking is known as "barging in."
 The system will be interrupted, and after the beep, you can add or change commands.
 This will become helpful once you start to learn the options.